 Visit all the participants’ duck farms and fill out the extension visit survey form shown in chapter 11.1.

 Visit all the participants who took part in the first training course, even if all their ducks died, were sold or were eaten.
+This is important as the reason for their failure or change of mind, regarding being a duck farmer, will help you to learn things about being a duck farmer in that area.

 For the farmers who no longer have any ducks, try to find out what happened to their ducks.